What if you want to makes changes to the files contained in one of your dependencies before you use it?

 • At least one from and to attributes are required.

-• Each from attribute must have a corresponding to attribute, and vice-versa.
+• Each to attribute must have a corresponding from attribute.

 • The transform action itself can have configuration options.
 You can configure them with the parameters {} block.